graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

 ## Mapping Entities to Database Tables

-To map entities to the underlying databse tables simply define classes that match the table names (the default convention is underscore-separated lowercase, however this is configurable) and annotate them with `@MappedEntity`.
+To map entities to the underlying databse tables, simply define classes that match the table names (the default convention is underscore-separated lowercase, but this is configurable) and annotate them with `@MappedEntity`.

 For example try and alter the existing `Owner` class as follows: